shroomshaolin/Lantern/README.md

 # Lantern

-Lantern is a Sapphire plugin for reflection, clarity, calm, and next steps.
+Lantern is a Sapphire plugin for calm, reflective conversation, polished transcript handling, and a quieter space for introspection.

 ## Features